jlesage/docker-handbrake/README.md

 | **Application version** label | Displays the version of HandBrake integrated into Docker image. |
 | **Docker image** version label | Displays the version of the Docker image currently running. |

-## Automatic Clipboard Sync
+## Host Clipboard Sync

-When the container is accessed through a web browser, automatic clipboard synchronization enables seamless sharing of clipboard contents between the host system and the application running inside the container.
-This makes it possible to copy and paste text or data directly between the two environments without manual transfer steps.
+Host clipboard sync keeps the system clipboard on the machine running the browser in sync with the application inside the container.
+When active, copy and paste work directly between the host and the app without using the control panel clipboard.

+This is different from the control panel clipboard, which only mirrors the application's clipboard so text can be transferred manually.

-This functionality is not available when using VNC clients and is supported only in browsers based on the Chromium engine, such as Google Chrome and Microsoft Edge.
+Host clipboard sync is not available when using VNC clients and is supported only in browsers based on the Chromium engine, such as Google Chrome and Microsoft Edge.

-Clipboard synchronization operates transparently once permission has been granted by the browser.
+It operates transparently once permission has been granted by the browser.
 Depending on browser implementation, a prompt may appear the first time clipboard access is requested.

+Support is enabled by default via the `WEB_HOST_CLIPBOARD_SYNC` environment variable.
+Setting it to `1` only enables support on the container side; the feature still depends on the browser (engine, secure context, and clipboard permissions).
+Setting it to `0` disables the feature for all sessions.
+When support is enabled, users can also turn host clipboard sync on or off from the web interface settings for their own browser.

 > [!IMPORTANT]
 > Web browsers only allow access to the clipboard in secure contexts (HTTPS).